 The family endured many hardships before ending up in our program, but our staff quickly connected Dee to myriad resources in the community.

 Dee found a great full-time job, which eventually positioned her to move into permanent, sustainable housing for herself and her children.
-Since graduating from our program, Dee has also acquired a part-time job.
+Immediately after graduating from our program, Dee also acquired a part-time job.